-Office design is no longer just about employee productivity but now takes a holistic approach to the overall wellbeing of the workforce.
+Office design is no longer just about employee productivity but now takes a holistic approach to the overall wellbeing of the workplace.
 Factors such as access to natural light, air quality, temperature control, acoustics and flexible workstations are all considered in a modern office design.

-Office Design Essentials
+Office Design Essentials for Workplace Wellbeing

 Budget chairs and other office furniture are a false economy.
 Furniture not only needs to be durable but also plays an important role in stimulating productivity and reducing absenteeism levels.

 When ergonomics is considered as part of your office design, the result is office furniture that is designed to suit the people who need to use it.